Dev-nkundineza/Kaggle-work/README.md

 # Kaggle-work
-This repo contains the work i have on my kaggle page
+This repo contains the work that I have on my kaggle page

 # It contains the following categories
 ## Data cleaning and preprocessing